MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

         > [!NOTE]
         > If you installed the Windows App SDK 1.0 Preview 2 with Visual Studio 2019, this project template has a known issue that results in a build error.
 To resolve this issue, install the [Single-project MSIX Packaging Tools for Visual Studio 2019 VSIX extension](https://marketplace.visualstudio.com/items?itemName=ProjectReunion.MicrosoftSingleProjectMSIXPackagingTools) after you install the Windows App SDK 1.0 Preview 2.

-    - **Blank App, Packaged with WAP (WinUI 3 in Desktop)**: Creates a desktop C# .NET app with a WinUI-based user interface.
+    - **Blank App, Packaged with Windows Application Packaging Project (WinUI 3 in Desktop)**: Creates a desktop C# .NET app with a WinUI-based user interface.
 The generated solution includes a separate [Windows Application Packaging Project](/windows/msix/desktop/desktop-to-uwp-packaging-dot-net) that is configured to build the app into an [MSIX package](/windows/msix/overview).

     :::image type="content" source="images/WinUI3-csharp-newproject-1.0-later.png" alt-text="Screenshot of Create a new project wizard with the Blank App Packaged (Win UI in Desktop) option highlighted." lightbox="images/WinUI3-csharp-newproject-1.0-later.png":::